rewhowe/snapdragon/documentation/manual.md

 ### Exclamation Mark / Bangs

-Functions, by default, will return null.
+Functions, by default, will return null on error.
 Suffixing a function call with an exclamation mark (full-width `！` or half-width `!`) will allow errors to be thrown (see the section on "Try-Catch" for handling).

 Example: